Why You Should Visit

 Hours and Festival Schedule

 The festival begins Friday evening at 5 o'clock with the Bean Supper and Auction at the Shady Valley Elementary School.
 Saturday morning join us for the community pancake breakfast at the Shady Valley Volunteer Fire Hall beginning at 7 o'clock.
 A parade through Shady Valley with floats, tractors, horses and marching bands follows at 10 a.m.
+Check out the food vendors, local arts & crafts and children's activities throughout the day on the festival grounds at the elementary school.

 From Nashville and Knoxville: Travel east on I-40 and I-81 East and then to Bristol.

-- Follow Highway 421 South through Bristol and 18 miles south to Shady Valley
+- Follow Highway 421 South through Bristol and 18 miles south to Shady Valley.

 - At the caution light in Shady Valley, turn left and follow signs for festival parking.